Brazil's anti-spying Internet push could backfire, industry says

 "This is a fine opportunity to look at better connectivity options," said Leslie Daigle, Chief Internet Technology Officer at the Internet Society, a U.S.-based group advocating for an open Internet.
 "Where I think things go a little sidewise is the extent to which things are being decided out of reaction."

-Experts say awareness is more critical than mammoth fiber optic cables or home-grown email or encryption services in a country where officials in charge of crafting the Internet policy sometimes have a poor understanding of the subject and often exchange confidential information through gmail or whatsapp, an instant messaging service for smartphones.
+Experts say awareness is more critical than mammoth fiber optic cables or home-grown email or encryption services in a country where officials in charge of crafting the Internet policy sometimes have an ill-understanding of the subject and often exchange confidential information through gmail or whatsapp, an instant messaging service for smartphones.

-"By introducing more technology you are actually introducing more problems instead of addressing the issues," said William Beer, a cyber security analyst with the professional services firm of Alvarez & Marsal in Sao Paulo.
+"By introducing more technology you are actually introducing more problems instead of addressing the issues," said William Beer, a cyber security analyst with the law firm of Alvarez & Marsal in Sao Paulo.

 Rousseff has made the new Internet regulatory framework a top priority, meaning the lower chamber of Congress could vote on it as soon as the end of October.
 As for the data localization rule, congressman Molon sounds determined.